DanielBradford/rubic/README.md

 - Check boxes to be ticked if the user has the ingredient on the list
 - Check boxes to be ticked if the user has completed the stage of the method/instructions
-- When the appliance name is clicked it takes the user to the recommended appliance on the affiliate website
+- When the appliance name is clicked it takes the user to the recommended appliance on the affiliate website.
+(THIS ALLOWS FOR THE APPLICATION TO BE MONETIZED THROUGH ADVERTSING AND AFFILILIATE MARKETING)

  For example: